ukri-excalibur/excalibur-tests/docs/install.md

 ### Version

-We recommend using spack v0.21.0 or later.
+We recommend using the latest spack version (develop).
+Stable spack releases starting from v0.20.0 are supported.
 Older versions of spack may work but are not regularly tested.

 ### Notes